billsix/cprogrammingbook/doc/00-Preface.rst

 more likely to survive it.

-Not only is C popular and a powerful asset in the armoury of the serious day-to-day programmer, there are other reasons for the success of this language.
+Not only is C popular and a powerful asset in the armory of the serious day-to-day programmer, there are other reasons for the success of this language.
 It has always been associated with the UNIX operating system and has benefited from the increasing popularity of that system.
 Although